percevaq/odoo_addons/README.md

-odoo_addons_v7
+odoo_addons
 ==============

-Addons for Odoo/OpenERP 7
+Addons for Odoo/OpenERP by Joaquin Gutierrez